wombleton/gitlaw-nz/acts/P/Protected Objects Act 1975.md

     *   (b) unless the chief executive, by notice in the _Gazette_, exempts any category or categories of protected New Zealand objects from the provisions of this section if he or she is satisfied that sufficient examples of that category or those categories are held in public ownership in New Zealand.

-    (2) Every person who exports, or attempts to export, a protected New Zealand object, other than in accordance with subsection (1) or without reasonable excuse in the circumstances, commits an offence and is liable on summary conviction,---
+    (2) Every person who exports, or attempts to export, a protected New Zealand object, other than in accordance with subsection (1) or without reasonable excuse in the circumstances, commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $100,000 or a term of imprisonment not exceeding 5 years, or to both: